poseidon-framework/poseidon-framework.github.io/trident.md

-  --genoFile ARG           the input geno file path --snpFile ARG            the input snp file path --indFile ARG            the input ind file path --snpSet ARG             the snpSet of the new package: 1240K, HumanOrigins or
+  --genoFile ARG           the input geno file path --snpFile ARG            the input snp file path --indFile ARG            the input ind file path --snpSet ARG             the snpSet of the package: 1240K, HumanOrigins or
+                           Other. (only relevant for data input with -p|--genoOne or --genoFile + --snpFile + --indFile, because the packages in a -d|--baseDir already have this information in their respective POSEIDON.yml
-                           Other.
-Default: Other
+                           files) Default: Other
   -o,--outPackagePath ARG  the output package directory path -n,--outPackageName ARG  the output package name - this is optional: If no
                            name is provided, then the package name defaults to